Coal mining in Brazil: Future

-The environmental and human concerns arising from coal mining activity mandate immediate action and research in search of more sustainable practices.
+Coal mining's environmental and social impacts highlight the need for responsible practices and ongoing research into more sustainable alternatives.
 For example, mining companies like Companhia Vale do Rio Doce (CVRD), Brazil's largest mining company, have invested large amounts of capital in clean technology.
 The company has also accepted a higher degree of social responsibility in the regions where its mines are located.
 Better working conditions, more proficient production, a healthier environment, an increased market value, a strong global reputation, and appreciation on behalf of the affected communities have all resulted from the company's actions.

-A number of other suggestions to address these issues have arisen.
-Because political and civil organizations at different government levels have influenced the Brazilian mining industry, the development of a sustainable mining region would require a multifaceted approach to address the social, political, and economic concerns of the international community, the Brazilian government (at the national, regional, municipal, and local levels), the mining companies, and the local communities.
+Additional solutions have been suggested to address these concerns.
+Because political and civil organizations at different government levels have influenced the Brazilian mining industry, the development of a sustainable mining region would require a multifaceted approach to address the social, political, and economic concerns of the international community.
+The Brazilian government (at the national, regional, municipal, and local levels), the mining companies, and the local communities.
 Long-term planning to include post-mine community development would also help ensure more sustainable practices.

 Reclamation projects on behalf of joint efforts between the government and mining companies have included surface and groundwater analyses and geological, hydrogeological, and structural mapping.
 About 818 abandoned mines have been mapped, and other pollution sources are being identified.

 The diversification of local economies to include non-coal related industries such as ceramics and agriculture has proven successful in regions like the Araranguá watershed.

 Improved mitigation procedures like confinement, dry covers, and vegetation have been found to significantly reduce the amount of pollution released from these sites.